Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

 ### Nearest Resize with Metal Kernel
 Next, I tried to implement my nearest resizing kernel to compare its speed with Apple's.
-Billinear generally works better than Nearest, but here we win about 50-100 fps.
+Billinear generally works better than Nearest, but here we win about **50-100 fps**.

 ```python
 kernel void nearestResize(texture2d<float, access::sample> source [[ texture(0) ]],